-1. If a subject's only involvement in a research project is the completion of survey instruments or interview procedures in which the subject is asked to give his/her "natural" responses to questions, free of any prompting or other interventions, the project will normally be considered exempt.
+- 1. If a subject's only involvement in a research project is the completion of survey instruments or interview procedures in which the subject is asked to give his/her "natural" responses to questions, free of any prompting or other interventions, the project will normally be considered exempt. - 2.
+If the investigator attempts to influence or change subjects' behavior, perception, or cognition, the project cannot qualify for exempt status. - 3.
+A project does not qualify for exempt status if subjects are asked to perform physical tasks.